YichenWangSJTU/e2e-nerf-uncertainty-nav/README.md

 ## Datasets

 ### Scenes datasets
 We use [igibson and gibson datasets](https://stanfordvl.github.io/iGibson/dataset.html) in our experiments.
-The data of the igibson dataset and gibson dataset should be organized as follows:
+The data of the igibson datasets and gibson datasets should be organized as follows:
 ```
 iGibson/
 ├── igibson/